faizahmed2071/HolyCrossSchool/README.md

 # HolyCrossSchool
-Repo for UI code of H.C.S POC
+Repo for UI code of H.C.S POC with HTML+CSS